unofficial-rev-port/REVHubInterface/README.md

 ![Flathub Downloads](https://img.shields.io/flathub/downloads/org.unofficialrevport.REVHubInterface?label=Flathub%20Downloads)

-The Community Edition of REV Hub Interface is a Community run fork of the REV hub interface, with a focus on making it the best tool it can be for First Tech Challenge teams.
-The Community Edition REV Hub Interface allows you to manually control an Expansion Hub from your computer, which is great for prototyping mechanisms in realistic conditions.
-Originally, it was simply a port of REV's release to Linux and MacOS, however, it has since grown greatly with a more modern UI, more control features, and a backend overhaul making everything more responsive and accurate.
+This is the Community Edition of REV Hub Interface.
+REV Hub Interface allows you to manually control an Expansion Hub from your computer with zero code.
+Originally created by REV, we have now ported it to Linux and MacOS as well as adding a more modern UI, more control features, and a backend overhaul making everything more responsive.

-Though the original version of the software was created by REV Robotics, this version of the software is <ins>not maintained by or affiliated with REV Robotics</ins>.
+Though the original version of the software was created by REV Robotics, this version is <ins>not maintained by or affiliated with REV Robotics</ins>.
 Please do <ins>**not**</ins> contact REV Robotics official support about any issues you experience with this software; instead, you may create a GitHub Issue or ask in [our Discord server](https://discord.gg/pU2fesSTqF).

-This software is licensed under the BSD-3-Clause license which we inherited from REV. The full text is availiable in the LICENSE.txt file.
+This software is licensed under the BSD-3-Clause license, as is the official REV version that it is based on.
+The full text is availiable in the LICENSE.txt file.

 ## Installing the software